-Current Performance: AA+ rating achieved in rating review as part of 2013 bond issuances and retained for 2014 refinancing issuances.
+Current Performance: AA+ rating achieved in rating review as part of 2013 bond issuances and retained for 2014 refinancing issuance and 2015 Capital Improvement bond sale.
 In its report, S&P listed multiple favorable conditions in the County that factored in its assessment including a strong economy, very strong budgetary flexibility, strong budgetary performance, very strong liquidity providing very strong cash levels to cover both debt service and expenditures, strong management conditions with good financial policies and practices; and very strong debt and contingent liability position, with low overall debt burden.
 Analysts also listed as strong the County's management with good financial policies, and the broad and diverse local economy.
 The AA+ rating makes the County's debt offering more attractive to investors and lowers the cost of borrowing.